Lancashire Militia: French Revolutionary War

 The militia were re-embodied in January 1793 shortly before Revolutionary France declared war on Britain.
 During the French Wars the militia were employed anywhere in the country for coast defence, manning garrisons, guarding prisoners of war, and for internal security, while the regulars regarded them as a source of trained men if they could be persuaded to transfer.
 Their traditional local defence duties were taken over by the part-time Volunteers and mounted Yeomanry.

 In February 1793 the RLM was sent into the West Riding of Yorkshire where an outbreak of civil disorder was feared.
 After it was relieved by regular troops the regiment was moved into the South Yorkshire–North Nottinghamshire area, and then to the East Midlands.
 In June 1794 the RLM joined the great anti-invasion camp on the South Downs above Brighton.
 At the end of the year it moved to Kent spending its winter in barracks or billets and its summers in camps on the South Coast.
 In 1795–96 it became part of a concentration round London to prevent disorder, then in the summer of 1796 the regiment crossed to Warley Camp in Essex.
 It spent the winter in villages outside London, then went to Plymouth in 1797.
-In March 1798 legislation was passed to allow the militia to volunteer for service in Ireland, where a rebellion had broken out.
+In March 1798 legislation was passed (the Militia (No. 4) Act 1798) to allow the militia to volunteer for service in Ireland, where a rebellion had broken out.
 The 1st Royal Lancashire Militia immediately volunteered, and served there in 1798–99, while the last embers of the rebellion were put down.
 It returned to Lancashire and was disembodied in November 1799.
 It was called out again at the end of its 1801 training and stationed at Tynemouth Castle.
 The Peace of Amiens was signed on 27 March 1802, and on 1 April the regiment was ordered to disembody once more, apart from the small permanent staff.